kubevirt/kubevirt.github.io/_posts/2019-05-15-How-To-Guide-Import-VM-Kubevirt.markdown

 A VirtualMachine will make sure that a VirtualMachineInstance object with an identical name will be present in the cluster, if `spec.running` is set to `true`.
 Further it will make sure that a VirtualMachineInstance will be removed from the cluster if `spec.running` is set to `false`.

-There exists a field `spec.runStrategy` which can also be used to control the state of the associated VirtualMachineInstance object.
-To avoid confusing and contradictory states, these fields are mutually exclusive.
-An extended explanation of `spec.runStrategy` vs `spec.running` can be found in [Run Strategies](https://kubernetes.io/docs/tasks/run-application/run-single-instance-stateful-application/)

 Saving this manifest into vm.yaml and submitting it to Kubernetes will create the controller instance: